 JM3526 Title: Media Convergence & Media Portfolio LTPC 3-0-0-3 Version No. 1.0 Course Prerequisites Basic computer and Internet knowledge, Proficient in MS Office, Hyperlink concepts and Adobe Photoshop Objectives The course aims to introduce students to how various narrative forms as well as brands are currently increasingly conceptualized and produced across multiple media platforms.
 It will assess the major cultural, social and political changes that have occurred as a result of increased media convergence.
 The course analyses how this major technically-driven cultural shift is impacting and fundamentally transforming audience participation, interaction and consumption of mediatized content.
 Via a series of workshops and exercises, the course provides students with the practical opportunity to conceptualize, create and finally produce a major trans media narrative project in the the form of online Media journal and clear concepts of elements of convergent media in form of a website.
 Expected Outcome To acquire knowledge of Communication Studies as a science and understand and compare the academic literature of different fields of communication studies (human, mass, journalism studies and media production, research and development) To be highly skilled in oral and written communication and be able to successfully address diverse audiences To understand the ethical aspects of the work and the social responsibilities of professional communicators in different contexts such as interpersonal, small and large group, journalism, new media, public relations and marketing, ideally in a comparative intercultural perspective.
 To be able to work effectively in a multinational environment To be prepared to pursue a Master's Degree in all different fields of Communication Studies (get stimulated by lifelong learning) and/or attain a high-level occupation in a relevant field.
 Specific outcome - Become familiar with the various constitutive elements involved in the creation of a trans media project and deepen the understanding regarding how each medium relies upon specific literary codes Appreciate the various media involved in the production of a Trans media product in general and constantly expand the tools at user's disposal 3) Develop an analytical mind with regards to how communication strategies in a trans media project can be used to both entertain and inform while also shaping public opinion.
-Unit No. Unit Title No. of hours (per Unit) Unit I Introduction to Cyber Journalism 9 reference to Media Perspective, Introduction to Media Convergence, Elements of Media Unit II Cyber Media, Crime and Comparative study with Print Media 10 alism & Media Technologies, Cyber Crimes and its impact on media business, Cyber V
+Unit No. Unit Title No. of hours (per Unit) Unit I Introduction to Cyber Journalism 9 reference to Media Perspective, Introduction to Media Convergence, Elemen its of Media Unit II Cyber Media, Crime and Comparative study with Print Media 10 nalism & Media Technologies, Cyber Crimes and its impact on media business, C yber Vs Print Unit III Developing Media Convergent using various platforms 9

-Unit III Developing Media Convergent using various platforms 9 Media platforms and their qualit ies, Media Planning, Writing a story for cyber media Unit IV Developing website and online newspapers 9 , 1 0 e, Image editing and online newspapers layout, Comparison of two different web ba ased news channel along with two different newspapers.
-Unit V Workshop and Lab Reports 8 Making Media Portfolio, Online Brochures, Newsletters, Newspaper layout Text Books 4.
-New Media - Techniques and Trends - AshwinRazdan Reference Books 4.
-Media Convergence - Richard Gershon from Oxford Publication 5.
-Media Convergence Handbook Vol I & II - Dr. ArturLugmay /r Mode of Evaluation Internal and External Assessment Recommendation by Board Recommendation by Board 15/06/2020 of Studies on 15/06/2020 Date of approval by the 13/09/2020 Academic Council 13/03/2020
+B.A.
+Journalish & Mass Communication 11 V ZUZ I Media platforms and their qualit ies, Media Planning, Writing a story for cyber media Unit IV Developing website and online newspapers 9 Developing content for a websichannel along with two different te, Image editing and online newspapers layout, Comparison of two different we newspapers. eb based news Unit V Workshop and Lab Reports 8 Making Media Portfolio, Online Brochures, Newsletters, Newspaper layout Text Books 4.
+New Media - Techniques and Trends - AshwinRazdan Reference Books Media Convergence - Richard Gershon from Oxford Publication Media Convergence Handbook Vol I & II - Dr. ArturLugmayr Mode of Evaluation Internal and External Assessment Recommendation by Board of Studies on 16-08-2021 Date of approval by the Academic Council